LucasWaelti/docker-xenial-kinetic/README.md

 ```bash
 $ ./bootstrap && make && sudo make install
 ```
-This will build and install the new cmake version and overwrite the system's default cmake.
+This will build and install the new cmake version and overwrite the system's default cmake in the container.